Snowflake-Labs/sfquickstarts/site/sfguides/src/s3_access_logs_ingestion/s3_access_logs_ingestion.md

 ![A screenshot of the edit server access logging page.
 It was the enable radio button selected and a target bucked specified](assets/s3-access-config.png)

+Note: S3 access logging may take some time to start creating records.

 ## Create a storage integration in Snowflake